-Sandia’s university programs include taking courses or earning degrees with our partner universities, taking advantage of our Tuition Assistance Program (TAP), and getting accepted into our critical skills programs.
+Sandia’s University Education Programs include taking courses or earning degrees with our partner universities, taking advantage of our Tuition Assistance Program (TAP), and getting accepted into our Critical Skills Programs.

-If you earn a degree while participating in the Tuition Assistance Program or a critical skills program, you must submit an official transcript to Sandia’s University Program Office.
+If you earn a degree while participating in the Tuition Assistance Program or a Critical Skills Program, you must submit an official transcript to Sandia’s University Education Program.

 Through Sandia’s Tuition Assistance Program (TAP), regular, on-roll employees may have your tuition covered for courses and degree programs in an academic area relevant to your job family or another position to which you may move.

 Educational assistance is limited to tuition costs only, and tuition is paid directly to your university.

 Sandia offers Critical Skills Programs that can help you build your professional capabilities.
 Both programs require a formal application process with full support from your organization’s leadership team.

 The Critical Skills Part-Time Program provides you, as a full-time, regular employee, with an opportunity to complete a master’s or doctoral program on a full-time basis while working 30 hours per week at Sandia.

 If you’re a hiring manager looking at external candidates to grow and develop your team, consider the Critical Skills Recruiting program.
 This recruiting and hiring program supports Sandia’s strategic hiring needs and affirmative action plan goals, while giving new hires the opportunity to attend a Sandia-approved university to obtain a Master of Science degree in a technical discipline.